gauthampughaz/reason-react-native-example/README.md

-# reason-react-native-example
+# Reason React Native Example
-A simple example for reason combined with react native
+A simple example to illustrate how type-safe ReasonML can be combined with React Native